 The mystery man watches Pip the whole time knowingly.

 As the men get up to leave, the mystery man gives Pip some change wrapped in a piece of paper.
-Pip is grateful, but totally freaked out still.
+Pip is stoked about the money, but still freaked out about Mr. International Man of Mystery.

-When Pip and Joe get home and tell Mrs. Joe about the stranger, she demands to see the money he gave Pip.
-As he unwraps the paper, he realizes that the paper is actually money itself – a lot of money.
+When he unwraps the paper at home, he realizes that the paper is actually money itself—a lot of money.